the rails were laid across Marshall

 where they go over a height of twelve thousand feet above the sea, an old

-road with passengers behind him for a couple of months and met with no
+with passengers behind him for a couple of months and met with no accident, but

-accident, but one night as he set off for the divide he fancied that the
+one night as he set off for the divide he fancied that the silence was deeper,

-silence was deeper, the canon darker, and the air frostier than usual.
-A
+the canon darker, and the air frostier than usual.

-and at the same time the gong in his cab sounded and he applied the
+ice and rocks, and at the same time the gong in his cab sounded and he applied

 The conductor ran up and asked, "What did you stop